“The unexamined life is not worth living” – Socrates

 Fast forward to modern times, and we find ourselves bound to the forces of consumerism.
 We’ve become slaves to the Lord of Commerce and the Siren of Materialism.
 The typical proletariat finds himself working long hours, scraping just enough time together to have a life outside the office.
 Needless to say, making time for stillness, and simply being is considered a luxury, even prodigal.

 However, this type of lifestyle has proven deadly.
-It has resulted in the rise of all kinds of mental health issues ranging from loneliness and depression to anxiety and obsessive-compulsive tendencies.
-Being constantly on-the-go has left people feeling empty, fragmented, and lost in an ocean of uncertainty and darkness, without an anchor or safe harbor in sight.
+It has resulted in the rise of all kinds of mental health issues ranging from loneliness, depression, anxiety and obsessive-compulsive tendencies.
+According to experts at Lantana Recovery, an outpatient addiction treatment center, these mental health issues are one of the major reasons why people develop drug addictions.
+This, in turn, leaves people feeling empty, fragmented, and lost in an ocean of uncertainty, without an anchor or safe harbor in sight.

 People attempt to assuage their pain and melancholy in all kinds of ways.
 They resort to substances like smoking, alcohol, drugs, anti-anxiety pills, or engage in unhealthy habits such as overeating and being in codependent relationships.
 While these coping mechanisms might provide temporary relief and enjoyable ‘highs’, in the end, they only make us feel worse.
 In fact, they’re useless because they only mask a problem instead of getting to the root of it.